Mykal Walker: Personal life

 Mykal Walker has a twin brother Malyk.
-Their father, Michael, played for the Fresno State Bulldogs football team, subsequently joined the New England Patriots, but never played at the NFL level.
+Their father, Michael, played for the Fresno State Bulldogs football team and subsequently joined the New England Patriots, but never played at the NFL level.
 Michael died of colon cancer in 2012.
 Mykal Walker's first child, a son, was born in December 2021.
 His cousin is former NFL football running-back Maurice Jones-Drew.